June 14: A two-hour PBS documentary on the Freedom Riders followed by a discussion led by Dr. Bryan Reed of Cleveland State Community College.

 Among the iconic images are Howard High School students sitting but not being served at a Woolworth's lunch counter in downtown Chattanooga.

 Avery Johnson, Cleveland's vice mayor and a veteran City Council member, remembers those times.

 The same thing happened at the Woolworth's here, he said.
 After Cleveland's black community boycotted the store, Woolworth's integrated its local lunch counter.
 The Spot, a small restaurant still in business, designated two stools near the front door for blacks to wait on to-go orders or to eat, Johnson said.

-Much of Cleveland’s civil rights era memorabilia has been uncollected until now.
-Johnson and several other local residents have been collecting stories for publication.
+Much of Cleveland's civil rights era has been uncollected until now.
+Johnson and several other local residents have been collecting memorabilia for publication.

 "We've got a lot of information, and it's going great," Johnson said.